KiCad/kicad-source-mirror/pcb_calculator/tracks_width_versus_current_formula.md

-If you specify the maximum current, then the trace widths will be calculated to suit.
+If you specify the maximum current, then the track widths will be calculated to suit.

-If you specify one of the trace widths, the maximum current it can handle will be calculated.
-The width for the other trace to also handle this current will then be calculated.
+If you specify one of the track widths, the maximum current it can handle will be calculated.
+The width for the other track to also handle this current will then be calculated.

 The controlling value is shown in bold.